gmfrasca/bonkify/README.md

 # bonkify
-Generates a bonk_* meme gif from a sorce static image
+Generates a bonk_* meme gif from a source static image